Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Familial hypercholesterolemia (FH) is a genetic disorder that causes high levels of low-density lipoprotein (LDL) cholesterol and high levels of cholesterol in the blood.
 There are three known mutated genes that can result in FH- he LDLR, APOB, and PCSK9- which affect how the body regulates and removes cholesterol from the blood.
 Only one mutated copy of the gene is enough to cause FH.
 High levels of LFL can result in high risk of atherosclerosis and increases the risk for heart attack and stroke.
 Most people with FH have a family history of early heart disease or a heart attack.
 FH complications include a heart attack at an early age, severe heart disease, long term atherosclerosis, a stroke and death.
 LDL - cholesterols levels in this disorder may be over 190 mg/dL in adults and over 155 mg/dL in children.

-981 Alikes with Familial Hypercholesterolemia (FH)
+1,020 people with Familial Hypercholesterolemia (FH) are on Alike.

 Signs & symptoms